Pylons/pyramid/docs/index.rst

 Tutorials
 =========

-Detailed tutorials explaining how to use :mod:`pyramid` to build various types of applications and how to deploy :mod:`pyramid` applications to various platforms.
+Detailed tutorials explaining how to use :app:`Pyramid` to build various types of applications and how to deploy :app:`Pyramid` applications to various platforms.

 .. toctree::